d3vilh/openvpn-aws/README.md

      ```shell
      ansible-playbook main.yml
      ```
-> **If running locally on the EC2**: You may have error like `Error while fetching server API version`.
+> **If running locally on the EC2**: You may have error like `Error while fetching server API version` or `Permission denied`.
 You have to relogin and then run the playbook again.

   8. Now, open your [EC2 console](https://console.aws.amazon.com/ec2/home) and go to `"Network & Security"` > `"Security Groups"` to create two new Security groups for opening OpenVPN UDP/1194 and OpenVPN-UI TCP/8080 ports for your EC2 instance.